-2 Apply 5mm bead to the underside of the profile, 2 lines for Single and 3 for double channel.
+Apply 5mm bead to the underside of the profile, 2 lines for Single and 3 for double channel.

-3 Position, press and slide to ensure full bond.
+Position, press and slide to ensure full bond.

 Allow 1 hour (minimum) after fixing.
-It is the contractor's responsibility the area.
+It is the contractor's responsibility to ensure the bond is secure before opening the area.